algolia/instantsearch/README.md

 There are multiple wrappers for popular frameworks, such as [React InstantSearch][react-instantsearch-docs], [Vue InstantSearch][vue-instantsearch-docs], and [Angular InstantSearch][angular-instantsearch-docs].

-It is part of the InstantSearch family which is declined for different platforms:
+It is part of the InstantSearch family which is designed for different platforms:

 **InstantSearch** | [Angular InstantSearch][instantsearch-angular-github] | [InstantSearch Android][instantsearch-android-github] | [InstantSearch iOS][instantsearch-ios-github]